- Peterborough Housing Strategy 2016-21

 Strategic Housing Market Assessments (SHMA) are a requirement under national planning policy, and are a key part of the evidence required to ensure the delivery of the right amount of new homes that meet the needs of our communities, now and in years to come.

-In August 2014, ourselves, Rutland County Council, South Holland District Council and South Kesteven District Council published a full refreshed Strategic Housing Market Assessment for the Peterborough sub-region, which encompasses the geographical area of all four local authorities.
+In August 2014, Peterborough City Council, Rutland County Council, South Holland District Council and South Kesteven District Council published a full refreshed Strategic Housing Market Assessment for the Peterborough sub-region, which encompasses the geographical area of all four local authorities.

 The SHMA only assesses our housing needs; it does not take account of any constraints in being able to meet this need.
 It also looks at the affordability of new homes in the district and makes recommendations about the amount of new homes which may be required to meet specialist housing needs.

-The purpose of the SHMA 2015 Update is to take account of the latest Population and Household Projections, and provide a single figure of OAN for each of the HMA authorities, this approach accords with National Planning Policy Guidance.
+The purpose of the SHMA 2017 Update is to take account of the latest Population and Household Projections and ensure an up to date evidence base for the Local Plan.
+This approach accords with National Planning Policy Guidance.

-The SHMA 2015 Update Explanatory note details this further.
-The October 2015 SHMA Update should be read alongside the 2014 SHMA.
+The March 2017 SHMA Update should be read alongside the 2014 SHMA.